This post contains affiliate links.

-A typical bahn mi is filled with meat and pickled veggies.
-We’re going to marinate some tofu as the protein and star of this fun little vegan sandwich.
+A typical banh mi is filled with meat and pickled veggies.
+We’re swapping the meat for marinated tofu as the protein star of this fun little vegan sandwich.

-- Tofu: Marinated extra firm tofu gives us that delightful chewy protein that you look for in a deli sandwich.
-We’ll flavor it with Vietnamese staples, like soy sauce, rice vinegar, sesame oil ginger, and lemongrass.
+- Tofu: Marinated extra firm tofu gives us the chewy protein texture of a typical deli sandwich.
+We’ll flavor it with Vietnamese staples, such as soy sauce, rice vinegar, sesame oil, ginger, and lemongrass.

-- Pickled Veggies: I’ll show you how to do a quick pickle of cucumbers carrots, and jalapeno to add a zingy crunch on top of the sandwich.
+- Pickled Veggies: I’ll show you the quickest way to pickle cucumbers, carrots, and jalapenos to add a zingy crunch on top of the sandwich.

 - Sriracha Mayo: What is a sandwich without a tasty spread?
-Since we’re making our own you can control the heat level.
+And since we’re whipping up our own, you can easily control the heat level.
+You can use regular or vegan mayonnaise.

 - Baguette: Vietnamese baguettes are the usual bread for banh mi sandwiches.
-If you can’t find those, simply use mini baguettes!
+If you can’t find them, feel free to use French baguette, ciabatta, sourdough, or even gluten-free bread.
+(Just make sure it’s toasty on the outside and soft on the inside!)

 Lemongrass tip

-Fresh lemongrass can be difficult to find in some areas.
-I like to buy the tube of pre-grated lemongrass and keep it in my fridge condiment shelf for when I need that delicious lemongrass flavor!
+Fresh lemongrass can be tricky to find in some places.
+I like to buy a tube of pre-grated lemongrass and keep it on my fridge condiment shelf for when I need that distinctly fragrant, aromatic flavor.
+But if you live near an Asian food market, check for fresh lemongrass stalks there!

-Slice your tofu into 4 long slabs that will tuck right into the baguettes.
-This way every bite will include tofu and none of it will be sliding out as you eat!
+Slice your tofu into four long slabs that will tuck right into the baguettes.
+This way, every bite will include tofu, and none of it will slide out as you eat!

 Use a tofu press or heavy skillet to press any excess moisture out for at least 15 minutes.
 This will allow the tofu to soak up the delicious marinade.

-Stir together the marinade ingredients and then make sure each slice is thoroughly coated.
-Let this rest for at least an hour, but you can start the night before to make dinnertime fast!
+Stir together the marinade ingredients, then ensure each slice is thoroughly coated.
+Let the tofu rest for at least an hour.

-Prepare the veggies and stir together the vinegar pickling mixture.
-Let this also rest for at least an hour.
-This is perfect for completing while you assemble all the other ingredients and cook the tofu.
+Prepare the veggies and stir together the pickling mixture.
+Let the cut vegetables pickle for at least an hour.

 Do you have whole carrots but need shreds?
 I love using a julienne vegetable peeler for this to create long strands of carrot!

-Mix up the spicy mayo and spread in toasted baguettes.
-Add a few slabs of tofu to each one and then top with the veggies.
-Add cilantro if desired.
+Mix the spicy mayo and spread it on toasted baguettes.
+Add a few tofu slices to each one, then top with the veggies.

 Recipe tips

-While these sandwiches have so many elements that they could be served by themselves, here are some pairing ideas in case you’re hungry for an Asian-inspired feast!
+These tofu banh mi sandwiches have so many elements that they could be served by themselves, but here are some pairing ideas in case you’re hungry for a full Asian-inspired feast!

 Ingredients